CyanSalt/vue-template-compiler-compat/README.md

 #### Why use `esbuild` instead of Babel?

 Simply, to reduce **configuration costs**.

-When using Babel as a transformer, not only you should care about the preset or plugin you need to use, but that configuration may become obsolete with new syntax.
-On the other hand, Babel's transformations are strict by default, which leads to additional variable declarations and even module imports (even if assumptions are used), which is harder for `vue-template-compiler` to handle.
+When using Babel as a transformer, not only we should care about the preset or plugin you need to use, but that configuration may become obsolete with new syntax.

-Although the performance advantage of esbuild is mainly in its role as a bundler, it still outperforms Babel even as a transformer only in our tests.
+Nevertheless, we've also made the Babel-based implementation available as `modules/syntax-babel`, which you can use or write your own module based on it.
+In addition, there is a lower-level `modules/syntax-transform` module that completes the syntax compilation process with the help of a custom transformer.

 As a reference, the results of my tests on a huge private project are as follows (For Babel, with only Optional Chaining and Nullish coalescing Operator proposals enabled):

-- Without transformer: 328.538s
+- Without transformer: 328.104s
-- Using Babel as transformer: 339.413s
+- Using Babel as transformer: 340.078s (+3.65%)
-- Using esbuild as transformer: 331.723s
+- Using esbuild as transformer: 338.509s (+3.17%)

 *All the above times refer to CPU time, i.e. not considering multi-core performance.*

-Nevertheless, I've also made the Babel-based implementation available as `vue-template-compiler-compat/modules/_syntax-babel`, which you can use or write your own module based on it.

 #### Why not provide it as a custom compiler?